SHAREHOLDER ALERT: Levi & Korsinsky Notifies Ehang Holdings Limited(EH) Investors Of A Class Action Lawsuit And Upcoming Deadline

-(MENAFN- PR Newswire) NEW YORK, Dec.
-19, 2023 /PRNewswire/ -- Levi & Korsinsky, LLP notifies investors in EHang Holdings Limited ("EHang" or the "Company") (NASDAQ: EH ) of a class action securities lawsuit.
+(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Dec.
+21, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in EHang Holdings Limited ("EHang" or the "Company") (NASDAQ: EH) of a class action securities lawsuit.

 CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of EHang investors who were adversely affected by alleged securities fraud between January 20, 2022 and November 6, 2023.
 Follow the link below to get more information and be contacted by a member of our team: